Degrees of the finite model property: the antidichotomy theorem: The countable case or ``anything goes''

-Therefore, $\textup{Log}(Y) \subseteq \textup{Log}(X)$.
-Since at least one copy of $\mathfrak{L}$ appears as a summand of $X$ (because $X$ is infinite), and hence the same holds in the above decomposition of $Y$, we can apply Theorem~\ref{lem: extr}(\ref{item:extr:2}) to obtain that
+Because $X$ is a continuous p-morphic image of $Y$, we have $\textup{Log}(Y) \subseteq \textup{Log}(X)$.
+Since at least one copy of $\mathfrak{L}$ appears as a summand of $X$ (because $X$ is infinite), and hence the same holds in the above decomposition of $Y$, we can apply Lemma~\ref{lem: extr}(\ref{item:extr:2}) to obtain that

 Thus, $\textup{Log}(\mathfrak{G}_k) = \textup{Log}(Y)\subseteq \textup{Log}(X)$, and hence $\textup{Log}(X) = \textup{Log}(\mathfrak{G}_k)$.
 Since $k \leq n$, we conclude that

 As a consequence, we obtain our desired result: